marble/typo3-docteam-codesprint-2014/Documentation/Inventory/Services/GerritHook/Index.rst

       http://docs.typo3.org/~mbless/HTDOCS/github.com/marble/typo3-docs-typo3-org-resources.git/webroot/php/

    Script
-      SCRIPT=$BASE/git-typo3-org-change-merged
+      SCRIPT=$BASE/git-typo3-org-change-merged.php

    The script itself contains an array which lists known projects (bad, I know!)
-      Script needs to be modified for a new documentationen projects.
+      The script needs to be modified for a new documentation project.

    The script logs to:
       $BASE/zzzlog-1.txt